 - Applicants over 35 years, minimum 15% equity requirement

-Step 1: Contact NADF to discuss your business idea to determine eligbility.
+Step 1: Contact NADF to determine eligibility.

 Step 3: Your Account Manager will conduct an assessment of your business plan.
 As part of our due diligence, you may be contacted to provide additional information and/or clarification.
-A recommendation for financing (approve or decline) is based on the viability of your business idea, as demonsrated in your business plan.
+A recommendation for financing (approve or decline) is based on the viability of your business idea, as demonstrated in your business plan.